 Written by Sean McPheat |

-Cold-calling has gotten a bad rap in many circles lately, mainly because of the fact the interruption caused to the prospect is seen as simply that…an un-called-for intrusion into their working day.
+Cold-calling has got a bad rap in many circles lately, mainly because of the fact the interruption caused to the prospect is seen as simply that…an un-called-for intrusion into their working day.

 Most salespeople these days attempt to turn the cold-call into a warm lead by finding out lots about the prospect before calling them, so they know some valuable information about them and can use that somewhere in the conversation.